Inedo/inedo-docs/Content/proget/sca/policies.md

 ## Risk Profiles

-ProGet uses the Package Vulnerability Rating Scale (PVRS), which utilizes a *risk profile* to determine how to categorize vulnerabilities on a scale of Category 1 (*No special action required because exploitation not practically possible*) to Category 5 (*Address ASAP because risk is immediate and unacceptable*).
+ProGet uses the Package Vulnerability Remediation Scale (PVRS), which utilizes a *risk profile* to determine how to categorize vulnerabilities on a scale of Category 1 (*No special action required because exploitation not practically possible*) to Category 5 (*Address ASAP because risk is immediate and unacceptable*).

 ![Risk Profile](/resources/docs/proget-policies-riskprofile.png){height="" width="75%"}